Creating custom inspectors in Godot C# more easily

 The issue

 The Godot way of doing things forces you to create a plugin anytime you want to customize the Editor, since letting it know that a custom inspector, dock or drawer exists is only available through methods of the EditorPlugin class.
+That single class is the only official registration point for all custom editor extensions in Godot 4.

 The solution